SMF1208/Ender-3-V3-SE-CoPrint-KCM-Kit-Config-Files/README.md

 Once you've installed those, restart klipper and run the `SHAPER_CALIBRATE` command and it should now work.
 If you run into issues saving your values, enter them manually under the extruder section in the chromahead.cfg.

 Custom loading macros:
-Honestly we are really spoiled with the auto load macro from user Mjsfech on the discord channel.
+Honestly we are really spoiled with the auto load macro from user Mjfsch on the discord channel.
 Here is what I have so far:

 - `INITIAL_LOAD_SOLO` - This will move the selectred extruder forward 150mm.
 This is basically just to pull the filament in to get started.
 - `INITIAL_LOAD` - Same as above however it cycles through the first 4 extruders
 - `FINAL_LOAD_SOLO` - This will heat the extruder to 220 and pull in 375mm from whichever selected extruder.
 It then pulls another 125mm of filament at 5mm/s.
-This is meant to basically purge the nozzle and at this point filament should be extruder.
+This is meant to basically purge the nozzle and at this point filament should be extruding.
 It then performs a `SET_FILAMENT` command and cuts the filament then retracts it to the rest position, ready for a print.
 - `FINAL_LOAD` - Same as above however it cycles through the first 4 extruders.
 - `UNLOAD_SPOOL` - This will retract the selected extruder 700mm, unloading it.
-- `G28` - Homing macros was renamed to `38.1` to allow for a more quick homing process.
-If you wish to use the original homing macro either erase my entry from the custom_macros.cfg file or just use `38.1` to call the macro.
+- `G28` - Homing macros was renamed to `G38.1` to allow for a more quick homing process.
+If you wish to use the original homing macro either erase my entry from the custom_macros.cfg file or just use `G38.1` to call the macro.